Airplane Toys For Toddlers

 Some parents may choose to not do any screentime at all.
 Or you may have a younger toddler who you feel isn’t quite ready for screentime.
 In which case, toys become essential and you will want to bring for options for long flights.

-Toddler Busy Bags
+Packing Toddler Busy Bags for the plane

 The toys usually go into my toddlers “busy bags.”
 These are small, bright colored (aka easy to spot) backpacks that they wear onto the plane and keep in their own seat during the flight.
 They are great to use at the destination as well!
 I also add some snacks in a mess-free container and their sippy cups.
-That means that whatever toys are going into the bag need to be pretty small and lightweight.
+That means that whatever toys are going into the bag needs to be pretty small and lightweight.

 I leave space in my diaper bag for one or two larger items but I don’t want to be weighed down.
 (For a full list of what’s in my carry-on bag, click here.)
 The main criteria for selecting a toy or activity for a plane is the size of the item and the average length of time it will keep my toddlers occupied.
 This will be different for each toddler, so you will need to pick which ones you think will be best for your little one.